7 Participants Needed

 The trial does not specify if you need to stop taking your current medications, but it mentions that participants should have certain scores while off anti-parkinsonian medication.
 This suggests you might need to stop or adjust these medications before certain assessments.

-What data supports the effectiveness of the sural nerve graft treatment for Parkinson's disease?
+What evidence suggests that the sural nerve graft might be an effective treatment for Parkinson's disease?

 This trial is for early-stage Parkinson's Disease or Multiple System Atrophy patients with mild symptoms.
 It involves a surgical procedure where nerve tissue from the patient's own body is implanted into their brain, specifically in an area called substantia nigra.